-Account Filters
+Account Filters in Privilege Management

 Account filters specify the users and groups the Workstyle will be applied to.

 Note: When a new controlling Workstyle is created, a default account filter will be added to target either Standard users only, or Everyone (including administrators), depending on your selection in the Workstyle Wizard.